-Ethiopia's food safety regime is in the process of transitioning to become a more modern and effective system.
-The regulatory infrastructure has been put in place along with the supporting institutions to manage and set standards related to food safety, and plant and animal health.
-The capacity of these institutions is gradually expanding with outside support.
+Ethiopia's food safety regime is still in its early stages.
+While much of the legal and regulatory framework underpinning this regime is in place, capacity gaps make enforcement difficult.
+Many of these gaps will gradually be addressed as public awareness of food safety increases.
 This report discusses the regulatory requirements and standards that must be met in order to ship food and agricultural products to Ethiopia.